 Whether you’re working in BASIC or C, there’s a library here for you!
 WimpLib provides a range of routines for BASIC programmers, while those developing in C might prefer SFLib.
 These versions are for use natively on RISC OS from BASIC or the DDE – if you want to use them from the GCCSDK, then see the Build Tools instead.

-Many of the titles here are released under the EUPL 1.2 licence, meaning that they can be freely copied and modified (although if you do make changes, it would be great if you could let me have them for inclusion in future releases).
+Most of the software that I have written is released under the EUPL 1.2 licence, meaning that it can be freely copied and modified (although if you do make changes, it would be great if you could let me have them for inclusion in future releases).
 The source code can be found on GitHub.

 Older items, and software for which I don’t hold the full copyright, may be released under different licences – please check before distributing anything further.